What Current Reports Say About Tysabri and PML Risk: Key Facts for Your Next Doctor Visit

 Causation Considerations for Affected Patients

-Summary of Tysabri-Associated PML Risk
+Summary of Tysabri and PML Risk

-In summary, Tysabri is associated with an increased risk of PML, a severe brain infection caused by JC virus.
+In summary, Tysabri is associated with an increased risk of PML, a severe brain infection.
 The risk is heightened by anti-JCV antibodies, longer treatment duration, and prior immunosuppressant use.
-Warnings in the prescribing information and the TOUCH program aim to mitigate this risk, but PML remains a significant adverse event that can lead to death or disability.
-Healthcare professionals should monitor patients closely and act promptly if PML is suspected.
+The FDA has mandated a boxed warning and a restricted distribution program to mitigate this risk.
+Healthcare professionals must monitor patients closely and withhold Tysabri at the first sign of PML.
+Patients and prescribers should weigh the benefits of Tysabri against the risk of PML, considering individual risk factors.

 Important Notice